cyberphone/cbor-everywhere/README.md

 (binary)
 --example-1--
 ```
-Using CBOR the construct above could be replaced by the following code,
+Using CBOR the construct above could be replaced by the following code:
-here shown in *diagnostic notation*:

 ```
 {